muhammadrefa/tele4642-project/docs/INDEX.md

 SNACK: Social Network Access Connection Kontroller
 =============================================

-This project aims on time-limiting access to certain content.
-The implementation done in [Mininet](https://mininet.org) and using OpenFlow SDN switches which the implementation is written in [Ryu](https://ryu-sdn.org/).
+This project aims to time-limit access to certain content.
+The implementation was done in [Mininet](https://mininet.org) and using OpenFlow SDN switches, in which the implementation is written in [Ryu](https://ryu-sdn.org/).

 About the project